 What Other Questions do you Have about the New Cricut Maker 3?

 If you still have questions, we go over four things we didn’t know before we got the Cricut Maker in this post.
+And to help you get started, we have over 20 Cricut projects for beginners to try.
 As always, feel free to drop your questions in the comments below – if you have the question, someone else likely has it as well!

 Like it?
 Pin it for later!